 Mileage-Dependent Caps

-Pacewright uses a tiered system where the maximum weekly increase scales inversely with your current mileage:
+Pacewright uses a tiered system where the maximum weekly increase scales inversely with your current mileage.
+The more you’re already running, the smaller the share you’re allowed to add on top.

 Here’s why the tiers work this way.

-Under 15 miles per week: You’re early in your running journey.
+Low mileage: You’re early in your running journey.
 Your cardiovascular system adapts quickly at this stage, and the absolute load on your musculoskeletal system is modest.
-A 20% increase from 12 miles is about 2.4 miles — an extra easy run or a slightly longer existing one.
-Your body can handle that progression.
+Even a generous percentage amounts to an extra easy run or a slightly longer existing one.
+Your body can handle that progression, so this is where the allowance is widest.

-Over 50 miles per week: Extreme caution.
-The margins at high mileage are thin.
-A 5% increase from 60 miles adds just 3 miles, but at this volume, that additional stress accumulates on top of an already heavy weekly load.
-Runners at this level are more susceptible to overuse injuries because their tissues are already operating closer to their capacity.
+High mileage: Extreme caution.
+The margins here are thin.
+Additional stress accumulates on top of an already heavy weekly load, and runners at this level are more susceptible to overuse injuries because their tissues are already operating closer to their capacity.
+This is where the allowance is tightest.

 The Stability Bonus